nmm009/flutter_dingtalk_sdk/README.md

 ## Prepare

-`flu_dingtalk` You can do a lot of work but not everything.
+`flutter_dingtalk_sdk` You can do a lot of work but not everything.
 Before integrating, it's a good idea to read the [official documentation](https://developers.dingtalk.com/document/mobile-app-guide).

 ## Register WxAPI